-- DDBS requires that junior students meet with the Director of Operations, Workforce Development Recruiter Career Recruiter, or their instructor at least once for guidance in student academic success. - DDBS will utilize the instructors, Director of Operations, and the Workforce Development Career Recruiter to aid in the assistance of the student's counseling, overall performance, participation, and educational journey from enrollment to job placement. - The Workforce Development Career Recruiter and will assist in gathering all required data for job placement and the effort to increase student retention and the data associated with retention will be the responsibility of the Director of Operations and Instructors. - The instructors will oversee making sure the clinical floor is active and the needs of the students to perform the clinical services on the community is provided.
-Instructors are responsible for making sure that students have high engagement in their program from hands-on /work-based training to lecture knowledge (theory); which, will ultimately sustain higher retention rates. - The Records and Placement Department is supervised by the Director of Operations and maintained by the Records Clerk and the Workforce Development Career Recruiter.
-The Records Clerk will service alumnae needs, transcript/ educational record request, and the
+- DDBS requires that students mee at least once with the following: their instructor or Director of Operations for academic counseling/assistance, workforce development recruiter career recruiter for job placement, and admissions to correspond about all services needed. - DDBS will utilize the instructors, Director of Operations, and the Workforce Development Career Recruiter to aid in the assistance of the student's counseling, overall performance, participation, and educational journey from enrollment to job placement. - The Workforce Development Career Recruiter and will assist in gathering all required data for job placement and the effort to increase student retention and the data associated with retention will be the responsibility of the Director of Operations and Instructors. - The instructors will oversee making sure the clinical floor is active and the needs of the students to perform the clinical services in the community is provided.
+Instructors are responsible for making sure that students have high engagement in their program from

-Workforce Development Career Recruiter will assist with placement requests in a timely and efficient manner.

-- Confidentiality will be followed in the keeping, documenting, and sharing of files or student sensitive data and will be managed by the Director of Operations. - Student support services and assistance with academic advisement and assistance will be the responsibility of all faculty. - All students will be given access to learning resources both digital and print and will be given the passcode to the school's internal server to access educational materials to ensure a successful program outcome and student retention. - Students will be given progress reports, program assessments, and practical skills tests to ensure they are held accountable for quantitative and qualitative performance, thus ensuring students have more personal "stake" in the game. - Students will have the opportunity to meet with potential employers and will have meaningful interaction for job opportunities upon graduation. - Students will be given their own student portal which allows them to view grades, attendance, financial status, and the ability to update their personal information.
+- hands-on /work-based training to lecture knowledge (theory); which, will ultimately sustain higher retention rates. - The Records and Placement Department is supervised by the Director of Operations and maintained by the Records Clerk and the Workforce Development Career Recruiter.
+The Records Clerk will service alumnae needs, transcript/ educational record request, and the Workforce Development Career Recruiter will assist with placement requests in a timely and efficient manner. - Confidentiality will be followed in the keeping, documenting, and sharing of files or student sensitive data and will be managed by the Director of Operations. - Student support services and assistance with academic advisement and assistance will be the responsibility of all faculty. - All students will be given access to learning resources both digital and print and will be given the passcode to the school's internal server to access educational materials to ensure a successful program outcome and student retention. - Students will be given progress reports, program assessments, and practical skills tests to ensure they are held accountable for quantitative and qualitative performance, thus ensuring students have more personal "stake" in the game. - Students will have the opportunity to meet with potential employers and will have meaningful interaction for job opportunities upon graduation. - Students will be given their own student portal which allows them to view grades, attendance, financial status, and the ability to update their personal information.